nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 Mar 12 07:47:06 userver /etc/mysql/debian-start[15982]: Checking for insecure root accounts.
 ```

-The third line from the end tells the *mariadb.service* has been successfully started.
+The third line from the end indicates the *mariadb.service* has been successfully started.
-In case it's not: `sudo systemctl start mariadb.service`.
+If it hasn’t, use the command `sudo systemctl start mariadb.service`.

 ### Configuration

 `sudo mariadb-secure-installation`

-**Output** and *Y/n* choices to make during the secure installation:
+**Output** and *Y/n* choices to be made during the secure installation:

 ```bash
 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB